 The first thing to do is figure out the ISO that would place the significant highlights on the right side of the histogram; let’s call that the metered ISO. ) I want to reserve ETTR for base ISO exposures, and we’ve already decided that this scene won’t let us do ETTR at base ISO.)

 - If that ISO is 64 or as much as one stop over, set the ISO to 64 and make the exposure.
 If that ISO is 400 or as much as three stops over, set the ISO to 400 and make the exposure.
 As you crank the ISO up from 64 or 400, you’ll get more highlight protection, and it won’t cost you anything significant in shadow noise.

 - If that ISO is between 160 and 250, decide if you need the last bit of shadow signal-to-noise ratio (SNR).
-If you do, set the ISO to 160, take the shot, and get some extra highlight protection.
+If you don’t, set the ISO to 160, take the shot, and get some extra highlight protection.

 - If that ISO is 320, decide if you could do with bit less highlight protection.
 If no, set the ISO to 320.
 If yes, set it to 400 and enjoy lower super-deep-shadow SNR.